Effective Practices

 - Challenge the group to identify department strengths and weaknesses (e.g., through a or ) and a preliminary list of issues and topics to explore with regard to your department, its programs, and its students.
 See the supplement on Topics a Department Might Explore in a Program Review for more details.

-- Align your review with institutional program review processes, external review processes (e.g., ), data gathering processes associated with institutional , institutional budgeting and planning conversations, assessment of student learning, and other data gathering processes.
+- Align your review with institutional program review processes, external review processes (e.g., ), data gathering processes associated with institutional , institutional budgeting and planning conversations, assessment of student learning (see the section on How to Assess Student Learning at the Program Level), and other data gathering processes.

 - Educate department members about the values of a robust program review process.
 If concerns about engaging in a program review arise, see the section on How to Be an Effective Chair for guidance on how to address challenging situations.